bbheb/bbheb.github.io/Garrett_BiblicalHebrew/README.md

 [Hebrew Studies Resources](http://hebrewgrammar.sbts.edu/index.html) (no longer maintained, but has many good resources)

 This website contains:
-1. Hebrew lecture videos.
+1. Hebrew lecture videos
-2. Vocabulary falshcards.
+2. Vocabulary in txt forms
-3. Vocabulary audios.
+3. Vocabulary audios

 # Flashcards for all Vocabulary on Quizlet.com
 [Flashcards for all Vocabulary on Quizlet.com](https://quizlet.com/SBTSOnline/folders/elementary-hebrew-20400-garrett)